 We don’t know about you, but sometimes we feel like all we do is eat, drink, sleep and repeat.
 With so many fun new bars, restaurants and cafes in Perth, we get pretty used to all our social outing involving eating and drinking.

-So it’s time to mix it up, we say!
+So it’s time to mix it up.
 Let’s make some of our social hangs of the outdoor, physical variety.
-Especially in a place as naturally beautiful and good ol’ Perth.
-Instead of a brunch date this weekend, how about a spot of say, snorkelling?
+Especially in a place as naturally beautiful as good ol’ Perth.
+Instead of a brunch date this weekend, how about a spot of snorkelling?
+We thought so.

-So here are some of the best snorkelling spots in Perth.
-(And you can definitely go get brunch afterwards.)
+Here are some of the best snorkelling spots in (and near) Perth; and yes, you can definitely go get brunch afterwards.

-Penguin Island is the south's favourite spot for a snorkel.
+Penguin Island is the South's favourite spot for a snorkel.
 Between the coast and the island is a calm stretch of water with some pretty fascinating wildlife.
 Seals and dolphins tend to frequent the area, and if you're lucky, you may even see the resident sea lions or penguins taking a dip.
 Tip: because of the seals and the fact that it's deep water, not shallow water like most other snorkelling spots, Penguin Island sometimes gets a ‘beware of sharks’ label slapped on it.
-But just remember boys and girls—you have more chance of being hit by a car on your way to your snorkelling adventure than you do getting eaten by a shark.
+But just remember boys and girls, you have more chance of getting in a car accident on your way to your snorkelling adventure than you do getting eaten by a shark.

 Shoalwater Islands Marine Park

 The Shoalwater Islands Marine Park is another snorkelling paradise for those in the south.
 It includes the waters of Shoalwater Bay, Warnbro Sound and a small part of Cockburn Sound, as well as a few islands.
 Reefs in shallow waters around the islands are popular snorkelling spots, but make sure you’re there before the sea breeze hits.
 You might catch a glimpse of Australian sea lions, bottlenose dolphins and even penguins.